Jacqueline Wilson: Personal life

 Jacqueline began a relationship with printer Millar Wilson, whom she married in 1965 at the age of 19.
 Two years later they had a daughter, Emma.
-Her husband left her for another woman in 2003.
+After three decades, her husband left her for another woman.
 They divorced in 2004.

 In 2008, Wilson was diagnosed with heart failure, after which she had a "major heart surgery".
 Then in 2013, she was diagnosed with stage three kidney disease.
-Due to being connected to a haemodialysis machine, she wrote her 100th book with just her left hand.
+Connected to a haemodialysis machine, she wrote her 100th book with just her left hand.
 Wilson later had a kidney transplant.

 In April 2020, Wilson announced that she was in a same-sex relationship with bookshop owner Trish Beswick, to whom she dedicated a book.
 Wilson revealed that she had been living with Trish for 18 years.
-She lives in East Sussex.
+The couple live in East Sussex.
 In September 2024, she stated that she was delighted to be seen as a gay icon after coming out.
 "I'm very touched to be thought of as a gay icon, it's an absolute delight", she said after publishing her adult novel Think Again.